themorlan/openREM/docs/install_linux.rst

 There are various commands and paths that reference the Python version 3.10 in these instructions.
 If you are using Python 3.8 or Python 3.9 then these will need to be modified accordingly.

+If you are upgrading an existing installation on a new Linux server, go to the :doc:`upgrade_linux_new_server` docs first.

 Initial prep
 ^^^^^^^^^^^^